Sema4AI/vscode-extension/sema4ai/README.md

 -   **Deploy projects to Control Room** - Run unattended automation in a safe, reliable and easy to use Cloud Platform.

-> Note: the use of cloud-based orchestration in [Control Room](https://cloud.robocorp.com/) requires a free account.
+> Note: the use of cloud-based orchestration in [Control Room](https://sema4.ai/docs/manage-agents/meet-control-room) requires an account.

 ![Example of a Robot running with the extension](images/gif_run.gif)